education.vic.gov.au

 Subject choice for students in Years 11 and 12

-Year 11 and 12 students may travel to a more distant school/campus of the same denomination if two or more of their chosen subjects, available at the more distant school/campus, are not available at their nearest appropriate school/campus.
-These students will be considered to be attending their nearest appropriate school/campus and eligible for the SBP.
+Year 11 and 12 students may travel to a more distant school/campus if 2 or more of their chosen subjects, available at the more distant school/campus, are not available at their nearest school/campus.
+These students will be considered to be attending their nearest school/campus for the purposes of this program.

-Single-sex non-government schools
+Single-sex schools

 Progression through a split campus school